MaastrichtU-IDS/data2services-pipeline/README.md

 We use [**AutoR2RML**](https://github.com/amalic/autor2rml) to generate the [R2RML](https://www.w3.org/TR/r2rml/) mapping file to convert relational databases (Postgres, SQLite, MariaDB), CSV, TSV and PSV files to a generic RDF.

-See the [Wiki](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-AutoR2RML-with-various-DBMS) for more DBMS system.
+See the [Wiki](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-AutoR2RML-with-various-DBMS) for other DBMS systems.

 The database you are getting the data from needs to be running (Drill, Postgres, MariaDB...).
 Check out the [Wiki](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-PostgreSQL-database) for documentation to deploy databases.